 Convictions for resisting an officer with violence to his or her person are punishable by up to five years in prison and/or a fine of up to $5,000.
 In these types of cases, the definition of what constitutes “violence” can often be an issue of dispute, as police officers may interpret any kind of physical contact with authorities as being an act of violence.

 City of Brooksville Police Department — Visit this website to learn more about the Brooksville Police Department.
 You can find information about different services provided as well as recent press releases.
 You can also view arrest reports and alert bulletins.Brooksville Police Department

 Brooksville, FL 34601

 D.G. v.
 State, 661 So.2d 75, 76 (Fla.
 2d DCA 1995) — In the early morning hours of October 3, 1994, police officers were investigating an automobile burglary near the home of a minor who came outside and refused to answer the officers’ questions while they searched the curtilage.
 The minor was ultimately adjudicated delinquent for obstructing a police officer without violence, but the Second District Court of Appeal reversed that order after concluding “obstructive conduct was not established in this case.”
-The Court of Appeal held that obstructive conduct rather than offensive words are normally required to support a conviction under Florida Statute § 843.02, noting that a number of Florida cases “support the following general proposition: If a police officer is not engaged in executing process on a person, is not legally detaining that person, or has not asked the person for assistance with an ongoing emergency that presents a serious threat of imminent harm to person or property, the person’s words alone can rarely, if ever, rise to the level of an obstruction.
-Thus, obstructive conduct rather than offensive words are normally required to support a conviction under this statute.”
+The Court of Appeal held that obstructive conduct rather than offensive words are normally required to support a conviction under Florida Statute § 843.02, noting that a number of Florida cases “support the following general proposition: If a police officer is not engaged in executing the process on a person, is not legally detaining that person, or has not asked the person for assistance with an ongoing emergency that presents a serious threat of imminent harm to person or property, the person’s words alone can rarely if ever, rise to the level of obstruction.
+Thus, obstructive conduct rather than offensive words is normally required to support a conviction under this statute.”